Comilla District: History

+In 1765, as part of their obtaining the Diwani of Bengal, the East India Company took Comilla.
 In order to facilitate revenue collection, the company hired a district collector in the province in 1769.
 Comilla then belonged to the province of Dhaka.
 Comilla was made under the office of the district collector in 1776.
 The Tripura Collector's journey began with the formation of Tippera or Tipperah district of Bengal by the British in 1790.
 According to the Third Regulation in 1793, a civil judge was appointed for the Tripura district and in that year he was given magisterial powers.
 In 1837, the posts of magistrates and collectors were separated.
 In 1859, these two posts were merged again.

+In the 19th century the reforming influence of Maulana Keramat Ali largely caused the Muslims of the district to abandon all folk religious practices including the worship of minor deities and pirs.
+In the early 20th century the Tippera Krishak Samiti helped organise the peasants of the district and won most of the seats in the district in the 1937 elections.
+In the 1940s, the mostly Muslim populace supported the Pakistan movement, and southern parts of the district were heavily affected by the Noakhali riots which led to a steady exodus of Hindus to India, especially neighbouring Tripura state.
+The district was made part of East Pakistan in 1947.

 After the partition in 1947, the district was renamed Comilla in 1960 and the post of district magistrate and collector was named deputy commissioner.
+In 1971, 900 Bengali Muslim officers and men of the East Pakistan Army were massacred in Comilla Cantonment.
+After a long guerilla struggle, Bangladeshi forces took Comilla from Pakistan on December 8, 1971, and Comilla became part of Bangladesh.
 Chandpur and Brahmanbaria sub-divisions of this district became districts in 1984.

 Geography and climate

 Comilla has a total area of 3146.30.17 square kilometres.
-It is bounded by Brahmanbaria district and Narayanganj district of Dhaka division to the north, Munshiganj district of Dhaka division and Chandpur district to the west, Noakhali and Feni districts to the south and the Indian state of Tripura to the east.
+It is bounded by Brahmanbaria district and Narayanganj district of Chittagong division to the north, Munshiganj district of Dhaka division and Chandpur district to the west, Noakhali and Feni districts to the south and the Indian state of Tripura to the east.
 The district headquarters of Comilla is located close to the Indian border, with the town of Sonamura on the other side.
-Major rivers passing through Comilla include the Gumti and the Little Feni.
+Major rivers passing through Comilla include the Gumti and the Little Feni, and the Meghna on the far northwest.
 It is hot in summer and cold in winter.

-The district is primarily plain land.
+The district is primarily composed of plain land.
+Most of the district is situated on a bed of old elevated alluvial deposits called Chandina alluvium, while the northwestern part of the district is more recent alluvium deposited by the Meghna, while the far east consists of harder valley alluvium.
+The Lalmai Hills running parallel to the Tripura hills lie in the east of the district.